kabircse/Design-Principle-Pattern/OOP/inheritance.md

 The `$child` variable is an instance of the `ChildClass`.
 We can use the `getName()` and `getAge()` methods to access the `$name` and `$age` properties of the `$child` object.

-- Example-2: Multiple Inheritance
+2. **Multiple inheritance Example:**
    Multiple inheritance is not supported in PHP.
 However, there are several ways to achieve similar results.

-**1. Using Interfaces:**
+**a.
+Using Interfaces:**

 Interfaces define a set of methods that a class must implement.
 By implementing multiple interfaces, a class can inherit methods from those interfaces.
 For example: